pyWorkTime/WorkTime/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Create a new yaml file with .yml file extension.
-You can create multiple yaml files you want to use multiple wheel menus on different binds.
+You can create multiple yaml files if you want to use multiple wheel menus on different binds.
-An example of the contents of default.yml file is below.
+An example of the contents of default.yml file is above.

 Each item in the .yml file will have a start/stop/remark button attached to it.